shkschneider/dotfiles/README.md

 > What matters are the supported architectures, package manager and packages/updates.

 - My first love was Debian
-- My exploration phase was done mainly on LinuxMint, Manjaro and Fedora
+- My exploration phase was mainly done on Manjaro and Fedora
 - Now running Arch and Void

 Thanks
 ------

+- Linus Torvalds / Linux
 - Richard Stallman / FSF / GNU
-- Linus Torvalds / Linux
 - Ian Murdock / Debian
 - Arch Linux, its Wiki and community
 - Void Linux, its Handbook and community
 - DistroWatch
 - Github
 - and every-single-one-of-you that shared open source <3